-- Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate formal award programs.
+Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate formal award programs.
 In assessing and documenting equivalent learning and qualified faculty, an institution may use recognized guides that aid in the evaluation for credit.
 Such guides include those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.
-NO-TICE: The student may check for transfer credit on the website by logging into the student account and viewing their unofficial transcript. - A course completed at another regionally accredited postsecondary institution with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - 3.
-A transfer grade of "D" will be accepted only when the transfer student's cumulative GPA is 2.0 or above.
-If the student has a cumulative GPA of 2.0 or above, the "D" grade will be accepted the same as it would be for "native" students.
-The exception to this rule is a grade of "D" in English Composition I, English Composition II, and/or any math course at the one hundred (100) level and above, none of which will be transferred.

-- 4. College credit hours will be given based on the credit hours earned at the transferring institution. - Non-traditional credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
+NO-TICE: The student may check for transfer credit on the website by logging into the student account and viewing their unofficial transcript.

+- A course completed at another regionally accredited postsecondary institution with a passing grade will be accepted for transfer as potentially creditable toward graduation requirements. - 3.
+A transfer grade of "D" will be accepted.
+The exception to this rule is a grade of "D" in English Composition I. Selective admissions programs may treat transfer of credit differently towards degree completion. - 4.
+College credit hours will be given based on the credit hours earned at the transferring institution. - Non-traditional credit may be extended based on a comprehensive evaluation of demonstrated and documented competencies and previous formal training.
 Evaluations are made by qualified faculty and approved by the appropriate chief instructional officer. - 6.
-A transfer student from a collegiate institution not accredited by the appropriate regional association or Council on Occupational Education may request an evaluation of transfer credits after completing fifteen (15) semester hours with a cumulative GPA of 2.0 or above.
+A transfer student from a collegiate institution not accredited by the appropriate regional association or Council on Occupational Education may request an evaluation of transfer credits after completing fifteen (15) semester hours with a cumulative GPA of 2.0 or above. - Exceptions to this policy must be approved by the appropriate dean after review by the academically-qualified division chair.

-Transient students are students who desire to enroll at Gadsden State, fully intending to return to their previous colleges or universities to complete their studies.
+Transient students are students who desire to enroll at Gadsden State, fully intending to return to their previous home colleges or universities to complete their studies.
 For admission as a transient student, applicants must:

-- Complete an online application for admission - Complete a signature page/residency form (supporting documentation may be required) - Provide one primary form of identification (examples are an unexpired Alabama driver's license, an unexpired Alabama identification card, an unexpired U.S. passport, or an unexpired U.S. permanent resident card) per Alabama Community College System Policy 801.01. (http://www.gadsdenstate.edu/admissions/proof-uscitizenship) - The student must also submit a letter of transience.
-The Transient Student Letter must contain the courses approved by the student's parent institution for transfer.
-Transient students must request and ensure that the Registrar of their regular (parent) college or university send directly to Gadsden State Admissions Office a letter of transience, indicating that the course(s) to be taken at Gadsden State will be acceptable at that institution.
+- Complete an online application for admission - Provide one primary form of identification (examples are an unexpired Alabama driver's license, an unexpired Alabama identification card, an unexpired U.S. passport, or an unexpired U.S. permanent resident card) per Alabama Community College System Policy 801.01. - The student must also submit a letter of transience.
+The Transient Student Letter must contain the courses approved by the student's home institution for transfer.
+Transient students must request and ensure that the Registrar of their home college or university send directly to Gadsden State Admissions Office a letter of transience, indicating that the course(s) to be taken at Gadsden State will be acceptable at that institution.
 Letters of transience must be on file prior to the student's registration for courses.
 Transient students are not eligible for federal student aid.